lukascivil/json-difference/README.md

 [![codecov](https://codecov.io/gh/lukascivil/jsondiffer/branch/master/graph/badge.svg)](https://codecov.io/gh/lukascivil/jsondiffer)
 [![MIT License](https://img.shields.io/npm/l/deep-object-diff.svg?style=flat)](https://github.com/lukascivil/jsondiffer/blob/master/LICENSE)

 Computes the difference between two objects and returns an intuitive result.
+No matter how big your JSON is, the diff will be returned pretty fast.

 The question you should ask is: Given my old structure what was changed, removed or added to the new structure?